-Having a hard time waking up?
-Here's how to set an alarm on your iPhone.
+Can't get up in the morning?
+Make sure to set an alarm on your iPhone!

 Tap Save on the top right of your screen.

 Your newly created alarm will now appear on the Alarm screen and is automatically turned on.
-Using your iPhone with iOS 14 as an alarm clock to wake you from your beauty sleep is an extremely common practice.
-The alarm will still sound loud-and-proud if your phone is on silent mode or even Do Not Disturb mode, ensuring you can rest easy knowing you will be woken up on time.
+Using your iPhone with iOS 15 as an alarm clock to wake you from your beauty sleep is an extremely common practice.
+The alarm will still sound loud and proud if your phone is on silent mode or even Do Not Disturb mode, ensuring you can rest easy knowing you will be woken up on time.
 Fair warning, though, we cannot guarantee you will wake up on the right side of the bed!

 How to turn on an alarm on your iPhone or iPad

-When you set a new alarm it will automatically be turned on, but once an alarm has sounded it will turn off.
-If you want to use it again you will have to manually turn it back on.
+When you set a new alarm, it will automatically be turned on, but it will turn off once an alarm has sounded.
+If you want to use it again, you will have to manually turn it back on.

 - Launch the Clock app from your Home screen.